Which Theme Park Is Best for Young Children

 Our main hang-out while at Islands of Adventure was Harry Potter World.
-Not surprisingly, this is one of the more crowded areas of the park, but with the expansion set to occur during the Summer of 2014, some of that problem should be alleviated.
+Not surprisingly, this is one of the more crowded areas of the park.
 Both children really enjoyed spending time there.
 Both kids were able to ride the rollercoaster, Flight of the Hippogriff, though it was a little too much for the three-year-old.
 Neither was big enough for the Harry Potter ride in Hogwarts, though it was fun walking through the castle, which anyone can do.
 Doing so, we discovered that I could ride as a single rider with only a short wait and that parents could do a child swap so that each parent could ride.
 The child swap option was available on most rides.

 The best thing about Harry Potter World was eating at The Three Broomsticks and drinking Butterbeer and just generally feeling like you're part of that world.
 The food was excellent and in line with what we paid everywhere else.
 Butterbeer might just be my new favorite drink.